Day Hike Packing List: Must-Have Hiking Gear

 • Breathable air mesh back panel: you don’t want your daypack to stick on your back, do you?

-• Load bearing hip belt to keep your backpack stable and reduce the weight on your back.
+• Load-bearing hip belt to keep your backpack stable and reduce the weight on your back.

 • Integrated rain cover, so that you don’t have to buy a separate one.

-Hiking shoes
+Hiking Shoes

 Technically speaking, you don’t pack your hiking shoes but… This is the most essential hiking gear since hiking shoes have a huge impact on comfort AND safety.
-Therefore, if you have a limited budget, you can buy cheaper versions of any hiking essentials, but shoes and the backpack are the ones for which you should spend more.
+Therefore, if you have a limited budget, you can buy cheaper versions of any hiking essentials, but shoes and backpacks are the ones for which you should spend more.

 What are the key features of hiking shoes?